nume-crypto/docs/contact.md

 # Contact

 # Buiding on nume
 Nume is open to all to build on, with no approvals required.
-If you want to talk to us to learn more, or apply for developer grants, (contact us)[https://numecrypto.com/contact].
+If you want to talk to us to learn more, or apply for developer grants, [contact us](https://numecrypto.com/contact).

 # Support
 To get help from our technical support team, email support@numecrypto.com.